 On the following pages, the funding information presented in the preceding chapters is summarized in four tables, one for each UPWP category.
 These tables are followed by a one-page summary showing the entire budget by recipient agency and funding source, and a table showing the federally designated elements and tasks for projects utilizing Section 5303 funding.
-The purpose of these summaries is to assist federal and state contract administrators in reviewing the overall work program in detail.
-Charts presenting schedules and staff assignments for CTPS projects in this UPWP will be included in the finalized UPWP.
+Charts presenting schedules and staff assignments for CTPS projects in this UPWP follow the budget summaries.
+The purpose of this budget and operating summary information is to assist federal and state contract administrators in reviewing the overall work program in detail.